dlt-hub/dlt/QUICKSTART.md

 c.
 Create the pipeline with your credentials

-*Question: what happens if schema file non-existent?*
+*Question: what happens if schema file is non-existent?*

 ## 7. Load the data from the JSON document